Alisson-P/ysat/README.md

       Where this can break      (risk | why | evidence | severity | when it bites) Blind spot ...
       Strongest case for it ... and what would have to be true
-      Verdict: would do it with guardrails
-      Mitigations ... / Cheapest test ...
+      Verdict: would do it in phases, in waves, etc Mitigations ... / Cheapest test ...
 ```

-## On determinism
+## Determinism

-An assistant that is helpful gets rewarded, and agreement is the cheapest form of helpfulness
+An assistant that agrees looks helpful, and agreeing is the cheapest way to look helpful (and to be no help at all, too).

-available to it.
-That pressure never announces itself.
-It shows up as a model that mirrors your
-framing back at you: the longer the thread runs, the more your assumptions become its premises,
+The more you interact with your agent there, the longer the thread runs, the more your own bias becomes its premises,
-until the answer you get is your own opinion with better formatting.
+until the answer you get is your own opinion, only better formatted.

+So, folks, that is determinism.
-Call the effect what it is.
-The drift is deterministic.
-Give an agent a user with a position and a
-conversation long enough, and it converges on that position.
-You can count on that happening.
-What
+Give an agent a user with a position and a conversation long enough, and it converges on that position.
+This will happen with your agents, or it already has.
-you cannot count on is the agent volunteering the thing you did not want to hear, because nothing
+What will not happen is the agent raising a counterpoint on its own about the thing you did not want
-in the loop rewards it for doing so.
+to hear, because nothing in the loop rewards that behaviour.

-This matters most exactly where the stakes are highest.
-The decisions that hurt are rarely the ones
+And this matters most exactly where the stakes are highest.
-where somebody named the risk and you accepted it anyway.
-They are the ones where nobody said
-anything: the room agreed, the date was close, and the person who could see the problem was not the
-person being asked.
-An agent that agrees by default joins that room instead of breaking it.

-YSAT is built to break it, and it does that structurally rather than tonally.
-A preference can be
+The hard part is not making a decision while taking on a known risk; that is life.
+The hard part is making a decision without knowing about a risk that was known, but nobody brought it to the table.

+With that in mind, I built this first version of YSAT.
+So it questions us, and does that through structure, not bias.
-argued away in a single turn of pressure.
+A preference can be argued away in a single turn of pressure.
 A rule cannot.
-That is why the invariants live in their
+That is why the invariants live in their own section, outside the configuration surface:
-own section, outside the configuration surface: risk leads, agreement has to be earned, and the
+risk leads, agreement has to be earned, and the verdict moves on new evidence and on nothing else.
-verdict moves on new evidence and on nothing else.
-Tone, depth, language, domains and format are
-yours to set.
+Tone, depth, language, domains and format are yours to set.
 The part that refuses to fold is not.

+The idea behind YSAT is NOT to stop you from anything.
-And the most common outcome is not that YSAT stops you.
-It is that it puts on the table the thing
-you were not looking at, which is what the blind spot line of every answer exists for.
-Sometimes you
+It is to put on the table the thing you were not looking at, which is exactly what the blind spot line of every answer exists for.
-read it, disagree, and go ahead anyway.
-That is a good outcome too, because the decision now carries
+Sometimes you read it, disagree, and go ahead anyway.
-the counterargument in hand instead of discovering it in production.
+That is a good outcome too, because the decision now carries the counterargument in hand instead of discovering it in production.

 ## Why people stay quiet

-There is a second reason the room goes silent, and this one has nothing to do with models.
-Every
-organisation runs on the same unwritten rule: all proactivity will be rewarded with more work.
-Raise
+"all proactivity will be rewarded with more work"; ever heard that one?

+You raise a point and "voilà"; now you own it; go and solve it; bring us options...

-the risk nobody had seen and you just volunteered for it.
-The investigation is yours now, and so are
+Raised the risk nobody had seen?
+You just volunteered (that reminds me of the army).
-the mitigation, the follow up, and the slightly cold conversation with the person whose plan you
+The investigation is yours now, and so are the mitigation, the follow up, and the slightly cold conversation with the person whose plan
-questioned.
+you questioned.

 People learn that lesson exactly once.
-After that the observation stays in their head,
+From the second time on, the observation stays in their head,
+and it stays there by rational calculation, not by incompetence.
+Some people even get afraid of voicing the opposite view, because raising the point nobody saw is the shortest path to
-and it stays there rationally.
-The most expensive silence in a project is not ignorance, it is
+owning it.
+The most expensive silence in a project is not ignorance, it is arithmetic.
+Sad, right?! yeah...
-arithmetic.

-An agent has no career to protect.
-It does not inherit the workstream it just created, it is not up
+A skill though, an agent, has no career to protect.
+It does not inherit the workstream it just created, it is not up for the same promotion
-for the same promotion, and it will not sit next to the architect it contradicted for the following
+and it will not sit next to the architect it contradicted for the following six months.
-six months.
-That is the one structural advantage it holds over everybody in the room, and YSAT
+That is the one structural advantage it holds over everybody in the room,
-exists to spend it.
+and YSAT exists to spend exactly that advantage.

+From here on the text was written by AI, from the ideas I gave it.
 Bora.
+Give it a try, and help us out with feedback, issues, and so on.
+Cheers.

 ## Why it is not just "be critical"